 Cons: Braking mechanism not too reliable.
 Securing the bag to the cart is tricky

-- ♐Easy Changed Direction: With smooth ball bearing wheels, you can pull or push it to your desired place and change the directions both right and left with this ergonomically shaped handle.
-And the height can be adjusted easily to meet your different demands as well as the angle of handle can also be changeable.
+- 🏌️ Ergonomic Adjustable Handle 🏌️ : The comfortable handle has four adjustable positions to meet different height requirements.
+You can easily change the height of the handle with an adjustable button.
+With smooth ball bearing wheels, you can pull or push it to your desired place and change the directions both right and left with this ergonomically shaped handle.

 Pros: Very stable and easy to steer, and especially to change direction.
 Comfortable and ergonomically designed handles.
 An adjustable sitting stool